-Welcome to ReMarx Publishing.
+Welcome to ReMarx Publishing, the voice of the fighting working class.
 The titles below are available in print form and as e-books for mobile devices.
 Click on the title for more information.
 Visit our pay-what-you-can page for a selection of shorter titles.
 We welcome your comments.

 All ReMarx titles are under $20 (USD).
 To order in bulk, pay by personal check, or ship to addresses outside the US and Canada, email: [email protected]

 Northern Irish people are not mentally defective or biologically prone to mental breakdown.
 We need a social model that validates our lived experience, not a medical model that pathologizes them.

 “Herein are a wealth of ideas to stimulate thought, contribute to a much-needed debate on the left, and clarify the need to refashion our society into a more humane and workable one.
 A task which is now urgent. ” – Ron Roberts, author, Psychology and Capitalism: The Manipulation of Mind

 In 1981, Ontario hospital workers defied their employers, the government, and their own union officials to wage a 9-day illegal strike.
 Written by a rank-and-file strike leader at Toronto General Hospital.
 Includes four pages of comments by hospital workers about their experience of the strike.

 In 1936, auto workers in Flint, Michigan occupied their plants.
 Their courage resulted in the unionization of the General Motors Corporation and, eventually, the entire auto industry.

 Genora (Johnson) Dollinger’s role during the strike has been portrayed in two film documentaries: The Great Sit-Down Strike, by the British Broadcasting Corporation, and the Academy Award-nominated documentary, With Babies and Banners: The Story of the Women’s Emergency Brigade.
 Striking Flint is the only written account of her story, told in her own words.